danielgruginski/SemanticKeys/README.md

 ## **Installation**

-1. Copy the com.ReactiveSolutions.SemanticKeys folder into your project's Packages folder (or Assets folder).
+1. Open Unity and go to Window > Package Manager.
+2. Click the + button in the top-left corner.
+3. Select Add package from git URL....
+4. Enter the repository URL: https://github.com/danielgruginski/SemanticKeys.git

-2. The package is self-contained and has no external dependencies.
+The package is self-contained and has no external dependencies.

 ## **Usage**